pammacdotnet/TypstPaper/paper.typ

     set par(justify: false)
     scale(95%, include "flowchart diagram.typ")
   },
-  caption: [Example of a flowchart],
+  caption: [Example of a flowchart created with Matofletcher.], ) <fig:flowchart>
-) <fig:flowchart>

 As already shown, #CeTZ serves as a basis for many vector graphics packages.
-If the user is familiar with Graphviz and DOT diagrams @Gansner09, the #Diagraph package enables the inclusion of such diagrams directly inside any document by using Wasm to render them without the need for an external program.
+If the user is familiar with Graphviz and DOT diagrams @Gansner09, the #Diagraph package enables the inclusion of such objects directly inside any document by using Wasm to render them without the need for an external program (@fig:venn).
 #import "@preview/diagraph:0.3.6": render
 #figure(
+  placement: none,
   kind: image,
   align(horizon, grid(
     columns: 2,